“Our lives begin to end the day we become silent about the things that really matter” ~ Martin Luther King Jr

 Being able to communicate effectively is an important part of the schooling experience.
 Students are required to interact with curriculum materials and the teaching/learning process, and engage collaboratively and socially with adults and peers.

-The way in which a student communicates can be further impacted by disability and neurodiversity.
+The way in which a student communicates can be further impacted by disability and diversity.
 Such factors may affect how they hear, talk, see, comprehend, interpret, process, read, write, sign, gesture and indicate.
 Some students may also preference a particular mode of communication.

-To value and support the different ways a student may communicate to understand and make choices, express feelings and needs, and participate in the experiences around them, it is recommended that a multi-modal approach is adopted generally.
-That is, presenting information in and via a variety of modes:
+To value and support the different ways students communicate to understand, make choices, express feelings and needs, and participate in the experiences around them, the following approaches are recommended: